 However - when it comes to testing - it seems to be that the resource cost of pleasurable music becomes distracting and outweighs the feel good factor.

 Do note that these studies are right on the bleeding edge, music is still a relative mystery when it comes to how much we really know about it so take this information as a guide rather than a prescription.

 Having said that - if you're a musician and you're learning or studying something it makes sense to have something neutral on - maybe classical, down tempo, fairly chilled out and not too intrusive - but when you're testing, go for the music that makes you feel good.

 Likewise for the non-musical types, having your "feel-good" playlist on in the background while you're studying probably makes sense, just be sure to switch over to the more neutral music when it comes to test time.

 One of the theories posited by people in this field, is that when you are using music to help you study it makes sense to listen to instrumental tracks, i.e. songs without words.
 When you’re developing your own narrative the last thing you need is someone else’s story being blasted at you.

-We have sourced a playlist made up of the most popular “essay writing”music across YouTube, Spotify and Soundcloud.
+We have sourced a playlist made up of the most popular Music to Write An Essay To across YouTube, Spotify, Apple Music, Deezer and Soundcloud.
 You can stream it below but we’d like to ask you a favor.
 If you have a track that you love to listen to while studying or writing, take a minute or two to let us know about it.